amitu/importd/README.rst

 What is it?
 ===========

-Django is awesome, but starting a new project in it is a pain. amitu.d is inspired from ruby's sinatra.
+Django is awesome, but starting a new project in it is a pain. importd is inspired from ruby's sinatra.
 Hello world django project:

 .. code-block:: python